itsyogesh/wisesama/apps/api/ARCHITECTURE.md

 ## Overview

 Wisesama is a fraud detection API for the Polkadot ecosystem.
-It provides real-time risk assessment for addresses, domains, Twitter handles, and emails by aggregating data from the official polkadot-js/phishing repository, community reports, and on-chain identity data.
+It provides real-time risk assessment for addresses, domains, Twitter handles, and emails by aggregating data from the official polkadot-js/phishing repository, community reports, on-chain identity data, and behavioral analysis.

+> **See Also:** [ML-ARCHITECTURE.md](./ML-ARCHITECTURE.md) for detailed documentation on the ML risk scoring system, feature extraction, and data sources.

 ## Tech Stack